hivemq/hivemq-policy-cookbooks/examples/qualiy-metric-example/README.md

 ![](grafana.gif)

 This repository showcases an illustrative implementation of a quality metric for data pipelines.
-The code exemplifies a scenario where clients publish data in a prescribed JSON format, but certain messages fail validation.
+The code provides an example of a scenario where clients publish data in a prescribed JSON format, but certain messages fail validation.
 The solution incorporates the [Metrics.Counter.increment](https://docs.hivemq.com/hivemq/4.16/data-governance-hub/policies.html#metrics-counter-increment-function) function to increment custom metrics for valid and invalid payloads.
 These metrics are then utilized to derive a comprehensive quality metric, which is subsequently visualized on a Grafana dashboard.